jeffreywallphd/LMForge/README.md

 - pip install -r requirements.txt
 - Visit the following site to retrieve the appropriate pip install for torch: https://pytorch.org/

-4. Next, create .env file in your lmforge > lmforge folder which should contain the following information:
+4. Next, create .env file in your lmforge folder which should contain the following information:
     DATABASE_NAME=mydatabase
     DATABASE_USER=myuser
     DATABASE_PASSWORD=mypassword